How To Teach Sentence Structure

 My compound sentence lesson plan is often a bridge from simple to complex sentences.
 Coordinating and correlative conjunctions can be in both simple and compound sentences, so those sentence structure activities fit together nicely.

 Often, I will take a compound sentence activity and add dependent clauses to show students how we can easily make complex sentences.
-Building off a previously successful activity (again) prompts students to continue their work with sentence structure.
+Building off a previously successful activity (again) prompts writers to continue their work with sentence structure.

 Finally, I use sentence manipulatives to show students how they can build complex sentences, how they can purposefully use punctuation and conjunctions to convey their messages, and how they can combine clauses for maximum effect.